 How to Do a Keyword Analysis With Free Keyword Tools

-- Answer the Public – This tool will produce questions and phrases that users are searching for on Google on Bing.
-It’s great for generating keywords and thinking of potential content for your website.
+- Answer the Public.
+This tool produces questions and phrases that users are searching for on Google or Bing.

 Are you struggling with your SEO campaign?
 Request your free marketing review from the expert Digital Marketing Ninjas.
 A tailor-made video will arrive in your inbox, offering SEO tips to boost your conversions and leads.

 See Which Keywords Your Website is Already Ranking for in Search Console

 You can use Google Search Console to see what keywords your site is currently ranking for.
 Head to https://www.google.com/webmasters/tools/home and login to your business’ Google Account.

 Go to the dashboard and expand “Search Traffic” menu from the sidebar on the left.
 Then click on “Search Analytics”.